chettrick/discobsd/README.md

 for imaging to an SD card, `sys/pic32/${BOARD}/unix` ELF-formatted kernels, and `sys/pic32/${BOARD}/unix.hex` Intel HEX-formatted kernels.

+Put the generated file system image `sdcard.img` onto an SD card.

+The `make` target `installfs` uses the `dd` utility to image the SD card attached to the host operating system at `SDCARD`, such as `/dev/rsdXc` or `/dev/sdX` or `/dev/rdiskX`, replacing `X` with the actual drive number or letter, as the case may be.

+For example, imaging an SD card attached at `sd2` on an OpenBSD host operating system through the raw i/o device:

+    $ SDCARD=/dev/rsd2c make installfs

 Note that using BSD make on a FreeBSD host requires the system makefile include directory to be specified on the command line or via the `MAKESYSPATH` environment variable.
 For example: